This article was updated December 7, 2020, to reflect new information from the CDC.

 Mask use and maintenance

 COVID-19 can be spread by tiny droplets that get into the air when we cough, sneeze or even laugh or talk.
-Social distancing limits the risk of exposure to those droplets.
+Physical distancing limits the risk of exposure to those droplets.
 Wearing a mask also can help contain the droplets you emit, but it’s important to construct and wear the mask properly.

 The CDC recommends the following: